Dr. David BeldingAubrey ISD Superintendent

-One of the first things Dr. Belding did was oversee the creation of the Aubrey ISD’s strategic plan by working with community stakeholders.
+One of the first things Dr. Belding did when he arrived in Aubrey was to oversee the creation of the Aubrey ISD’s strategic plan by working with community stakeholders.
 The strategic plan contains the district’s mission/vision/values statements.
 It includes a ‘Portrait of a Graduate’, goals and strategies to achieve the stated vision.
 The process to create the plan took three months and included community members, parents, business leaders, city officials, teachers, staff and students.
 The strategic plan was approved by the board of trustees in June 2017 and implementation began in the fall of 2017.

 Dr. Belding also steered the district through a bond election.
 In November 2017, the Aubrey community approved the district’s bond election with 72.8 percent of voters in favor of the $51 million proposition.
 The recommendations for the bond proposal were made to the board by a Facility Planning Committee made up of community members, parents, teachers and staff.
 More than 60 percent of the $51 million bond will be used to accommodate the increase in student enrollment, with a portion of the money earmarked for the district’s third elementary school.

 In the last year, Aubrey added additions to three schools and will open a third elementary school in August of 2020.